adaltas/node-csv-docs/src/md/parse/api/callback.md

 The signature is `parse(data, [options], callback)`.

-The [callback example](https://github.com/adaltas/node-csv-parse/blob/master/samples/api.callback.js) takes the CSV string in the first argument and a user callback in the second argument.
-The callback will received any error thrown by the CSV parser or an array of records object in the second argument. returns an array inside a user-provided callback.
+The [callback example](https://github.com/adaltas/node-csv-parse/blob/master/samples/api.callback.js) takes the CSV string in the first argument (`input`), options in the second argument, and a user callback in the third argument.
+The callback receives any error thrown by the CSV parser in the first parameter (`err`), or an array of records in the second argument (`output`).
+It returns an array.

 ```js
 const parse = require('csv-parse')